sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Use `rel="noopener noreferrer"` for external links: `<a href="http://example.com" target="_blank" rel="noopener noreferrer">` (`noreferrer` is for firefox) to avoid a vulnerability.
   - Identify frauds before they happen with Smyte (a js tag to add) https://www.smyte.com/
   - For registration pages, put a captcha. https://www.google.com/recaptcha/intro/index.html
+  - Note that if your website is https, and links to http websites, they won't get the referrer (bad for analytics).
+The meta "referrer" lets you control when to send it bypassing this restriction: `<meta name="referrer" content="origin-when-cross-origin">`

 ## Care about social ?